Kintampo Complex: Food

 The Kintampo site is most often studied by archaeologists who are interested in seeing how people made the change between foraging and horticulture and agriculture as a way of producing food.
-Kintampo is seen as an example of neither foraging or farming, but somewhere in between.
-As practitioners of sedentism, derived from the word sedentary, the people of Kintampo spent more time in their villages and less time wandering around, hunting and gathering food.
+Kintampo is seen as an example of neither foraging nor farming, but somewhere in between.
+As practitioners of sedentism, derived from the word sedentary, the people of Kintampo spent more time in their villages and less time wandering around, hunting, and gathering food.
 They took advantage of plants that were native to the area, and although technically they were not farming, they did influence the evolution of plants, effectively being some of the first to domesticate plants in Africa.

-Pearl millet is a crop that is well suited to hot climates, and is thought to have been first domesticated in the area.
+Pearl millet is a crop that is well-suited to hot climates, and is thought to have been first domesticated in the area.
 It is speculated that the people of Kintampo may have deliberately adapted it to mature faster, to allow for quicker harvest.
-Its charred remains have been excavated at Kintampo and was valuable to people living in West Africa because it could be stored after harvest to be used at a later date.
+Its charred remains have been excavated at Kintampo and were valuable to people living in West Africa because they could be stored after harvest to be used at a later date.
 There is evidence of trade of foods with other people throughout the region; one item of evidence is that the millet has been found with shell beads that would have been imported from the ocean.

 Another important staple to the people who settled at Kintampo was the oil palm.
 The oil palm was used at Kintampo starting at least 4000 years ago.
 A very useful plant in many ways, it serves as a source of drink, food, and construction material.
 It was allowed to flourish in the region due to its preference for a constant warm climate and high rainfall.
-As a food, the oil can be extracted from the mesocarp which covers the plant, and the kernel which is also edible by itself.
+As a food, the oil can be extracted from the mesocarp, which covers the plant, and the kernel which is also edible by itself.
 It is an excellent source of vitamin A, which would have helped to support a growing population.

 It is speculated that ceramic techniques were improved so that the nut of the oil palm could be further cooked.

-The cowpea, incense tree, hackberry, yams, and sorghum, are also known to have been grown.
+The cowpea, incense tree, hackberry, yams, and sorghum are also known to have been grown.
 Grasses were most likely not harvested as often, as the climate makes it difficult for grasses to grow.
-Kintampo people also kept livestock; goats, sheep, and cattle remains have been found.
+Kintampo people also kept livestock; goat, sheep, and cattle remains have been found.
 Other wild animals such as monitor lizards, snails, guineafowl, vervet monkey, baboon, turtles and tortoises royal and duiker antelopes, giant pouched and cane rats were hunted as game.